Purchase products

 6. He Would Return to His Temple

 Our second of the eight prophecies will look at the last book of the Old Testament, Malachi.
-He lived about 450 years prior to the coming of Christ.
-He was considered a minor prophet and in fact this book only contains four chapters and is less then five pages long.
+He lived about 425 years prior to the coming of Christ.
+He was considered a minor prophet and in fact this book only contains four chapters.
 But in spite of its briefness, it would be wrong to think of it as inconsequential.
 Let’s take a firsthand look at how large a vision this turned out to be.
 Again, we are just going to look at a single verse.

 2. Malachi 3:1Behold, I send My messenger,